neelsg/lithium/docs/tour.md

 The `extends` keyword allows you to create new types by extending existing ones.
 It is possible to inherit from more than one type by listing all the types after the `extends` keyword.

+## Interfaces

+    Li 0

+    import fmt

+    private HasX interface:
+        X float

+    private Vertex type:
+        X, Y float

+    private printX fn(h HasX):
+        fmt.print(h.X)

+    export main fn():
+        v Vertex(3, 4)
+        printX(v) // This will print 3

+Interfaces specify which properties and methods a type must have to satisfy it.
+You can use an interface as a parameter in a function and ensure that any object that is passed to that function must satisfy that interface.
+If you try to pass an object that does not satisfy the interface or try to use the parameter in the function in a way that is not allowed by the interface, you will get a compile error.

+Note that a type does not need to specify that it implements the interface, all it needs to do is to actually conform to it.
+This allows for an enormous amount of flexibility in using interfaces.

+## Parametric polymorphism

+    Li 0

+    import fmt

+    private Plusable interface:
+        plus fn(type, type) type

+    private double fn[P Plusable](num P) P:
+        return num + num

+    export main fn():
+        myInt int = 3
+        myInt = double(myInt)
+        fmt.printLn(myInt) // This will print 6

+        myFloat float = 3.1
+        myFloat = double(myFloat)
+        fmt.printLn(myFloat) // This will print 6.2

+This is often called generics in other languages.
+What is happening here is that we can pass any type of variable to `double()` as long as it implements the `Plusable` interface.

+The advantage over just using interfaces is that we can make sure that the variables retain their original type, so in the first case, `double()` actually returns an `int` and in the second, `double()` actually returns a `float`.
+If we used only interfaces, the return value would only allow properties and methods of the interface, so we would not be able to print it as `Plusable` does not specify a `String` property.

+## Lists

+    Li 0

+    import fmt

+    export main fn():
+        a (int)string
+        a(0) = "Hello"
+        a(1) = "World"
+        fmt.printLn(a(0), a(1))
+        fmt.printLn(a)

+        primes (int)int(2, 3, 5, 7, 11, 13)
+        fmt.printLn(primes)

+The type `(K)V` is a list with keys of type `K` and values of type `T`.

+The statement `a [int]string` declares a variable `a` as a list of strings.

+## Slices

+    Li 0

+    import fmt

+    export main fn():
+        abcd (int)string("a", "b", "c", "d")
+        bc (int)string = abcd(1, 3)
+        fmt.printLn(bc)

+A slice is formed by specifying two indices, a low and high bound, separated by a comma: `a(low , high)`.

+This selects a half-open range which includes the first element, but excludes the last one.

+## Slice defaults

+    Li 0

+    import fmt

+    export main fn():
+        s (int)int(2, 3, 5, 7, 11, 13)

+        s (int)int = s(1, 4)
+        fmt.printLn(s)

+        s = s(, 2)
+        fmt.printLn(s)

+        s = s(1, )
+        fmt.Println(s)

+When slicing, you may omit the high or low bounds to use their defaults instead.

+The default is zero for the low bound and the length of the list for the high bound.